apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 ### **4.2.5 SAML response**

-CAS Server response to a /samlValidate request MUST be a SAML 1.1 response.
+CAS Server response to a /samlValidate request.
+MUST be a SAML 1.1 response.

 Example SAML 1.1 validation response